 Adjunct Reader, Centre for Integrative Systems, University of Queensland

-Learning Outcomes: Model of OHS practice
+Learning Outcomes: A Problem-Solving Model Practice

 The OHS Body of Knowledge takes a conceptual approach which enables it to be applied in different contexts and frameworks.
 To optimise its value for education and professional development learning outcomes have been developed for each technical chapter in the Body of Knowledge.